Nathan Healy

 Key Takeaways

-• Dallas gets over 300 sunny days a year, making it one of the best cities in the country for solar panel installation.
+• Dallas gets 234 sunny days a year — making it one of the best cities in Texas for solar, with average savings of around $80,000 over 25 years.

 05